 In the latter part of the training, the students learn about themselves through the self-awareness module.
 They then move on the self-development through specific training on time, stress, money and anger management along with guidelines for problem-solving and decision making.

 The course finally develops the professional competency skills of the students assisting them to enter the job market with apt training and confidence.

-The students gain an exposure to the practical aspects of the above-mentioned training through well-established Language Labs and Behaviour Sciences Lab.
+The students gain an exposure to the practical aspects of the above-mentioned training through well-established Language Labs and Behavior Sciences Lab.

 Community College will provide skill programs in regional trades relevant to the needs of the local community.
 Community College will offer easy access, flexibility in curriculum and teaching methodology, cost-effectiveness and equal opportunity to underprivileged, in collaboration with industry and the Community.
 The Community College also endeavor to meet the social needs and issues of the local community, providing internship and job placement within the local area and promote self-employment and small business development.
 The courses will focus on contextualization.

 After quite a bit of discussion with people from industry and academics, it was found out that what makes a person incompetent for surviving in a job is not his lack of subject knowledge but a lack of the ability to deal with real-life issues that one faces at the job.

 They involve Interpersonal problems with colleagues, superiors and subordinates.

 Problems that one faces with his own skills in time management, decision making and critical thinking and more.